Tenuta Carretta

 Over the years

-In 1811, after 350 years, the property passed from the Marquis Damiano to the Count of Roero, who cultivated it for 120 years.
-In 1932 he donated the estate to the Veglia family from Turin.
-In 1985 the property finally passed to the Miroglio family from Alba, founders and owners of the textile group of the same name.
+In 1811, after 350 years, ownership passed from Marquis Damiano to the Count of Roero, who cultivated the land for 120 years.
+In 1932, he donated the estate to the Veglia family from Turin.
+In 1985, the property finally passed to the Miroglio family from Alba, founders and owners of the textile group of the same name.

 UNESCO